Celebrating Love, Life and Unity.

 Marriage License Information

-The $64 license fee is a nonrefundable fee due at the time of application.
+In Vancouver Wa, Clark County, the license fee of $64 is a nonrefundable fee due at the time of application.

 ~CASH ONLY~ Checks and Credit Cards are NOT accepted.

 Clark County Auditors Office

 1300 Franklin St, 2nd Floor